Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Improved cluster resilience on Azure
 * Added support for HPE Broadcom NICs and updated the NIC and SKU reference
 * Made improvements to the Qumulo Core Web UI
-* Fixed bugs pertaining to snapshots of directories with SMB-illegal characters and localized Active Directory installations.
+* Fixed issues related to snapshots of directories with SMB-illegal characters and localized Active Directory installations.

 ## Qumulo Core 5.0.5
 {{page.varDownloadsRelnotes}}